NEMO Tensor All-Season and Extreme Sleeping Pad Reviews

 Our verdict

-We spent six months testing the NEMO Tensor All-Season Ultralight Insulated sleeping pad and the NEMO Tensor Extreme sleeping pad on backpacking trips, camping, and thru-hikes in California, Utah, Colorado, Idaho, and Montana.
+We spent a year testing the NEMO Tensor All-Season Ultralight Insulated sleeping pad and the NEMO Tensor Extreme sleeping pad on backpacking trips, bikepacking, camping, and thru-hikes from the Arizona Trail, Colorado Trail, and Appalachian Trail, to a 3,000-mile bikepacking trip of the Great Divide Mountain Bike Trail.

 This story may contain affiliate links, which help fund our website.
 When you click on the links to purchase gear, we may get a commission without costing you an extra cent.
 This allows us to create reader-supported objective gear reviews.
 Thank you for supporting our work and mission of outdoor coverage for every body!
 Learn more.